sebastian-ml/crypto-analysis/README.md

 <p>
 As we can see the average Bitcoin profit is less than reviewed coins profit.
-If Bitcoin were bought on dates with buy status invest and unknown, it made slightly better profit than random coins.
+If Bitcoin were bought on dates with buy status invest or unknown, it made slightly better profit than random coins.
 However the difference is very small.
 </p>
 <p>
-If we buy coins only on invest dates, the highest profit is from reviewed altcoins, then random altcoins and the lowest profit is made by Bitcoin 684%.
+If we buy coins only on invest dates, the highest profit is from reviewed altcoins, then random altcoins and the lowest profit is made by Bitcoin (684%).
 It's 50% less than reviewed coins and 32% less than random altcoins.
 </p>